Copyright Law in Wilmington, NC

 What’s the Difference Between a Trademark and a Copyright?

-The value of your Wilmington, North Carolina business is based on the assets it owns.
-It’s important to note that the most valuable assets are not always physical or even financial assets.
+The value of your Wilmington, NC business depends on the assets it owns.
+It’s important to note that the most valuable assets are not always physical or financial.
 Your intellectual property counts as assets too.
-Because of this, if people use those assets without your permission, you can file a lawsuit against them for infringement.
+Due to this, if people use those assets without your permission, you can file a lawsuit for infringement.

-Work With an Experienced Wilmington, North Carolina Copyright Law Lawyer
+Work With an Experienced Wilmington, North Carolina Copyright Lawyer

-Are you ready to tap into our network of committed Wilmington intellectual property lawyers, so they can guide you along every step of the way?
+Are you ready to tap into our network of Wilmington copyright attorneys that can guide you through every step?
 We can even help you connect with an attorney across North Carolina state lines.

 Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!